GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_limber.rst

 Initialization
 ---------------

-To start, initialize a :func:`colibri.cosmology.cosmo` instance and assign it to a :func:`colibri.limber.limber_3x2pt` instance.
+To start, initialize a :func:`colibri.cosmology.cosmo` instance and assign it to a :func:`colibri.limber.limber` instance.

 .. code-block:: python